ziyoung/better-wilcom-docs/wilcom-docs/Digitizing/input/Digitize_free-form_shapes.md

 Tip: You can adjust and/or add [stitch angles](../../glossary/glossary) using the Reshape Object tool.

-8Press Enter.
+8. Press Enter.
 Free shapes generally stitch out in several segments, joined by travel runs.
 However, all segments and boundaries are part of the same object.

 Tip: To view stitches better, toggle off Show Bitmaps (press D).